-Wagner boss Yevgeny Prigozhin feared dead after Russia plane crash
+Wagner boss Yevgeny Prigozhin presumed dead after Russia plane crash

 Earlier, Wagner-linked Telegram channel Grey Zone reported the Embraer aircraft was shot down by air defences in the Tver region, north of Moscow.

-The jet, which was flying from Moscow to St Petersburg, was carrying seven passengers and three crew.
+The private jet, which was flying from Moscow to St Petersburg, was carrying seven passengers and three crew.

 Prigozhin led a failed mutiny against the Russian armed forces in June.